Plan to beef up Utah hate-crimes law clears another hurdle

-SALT LAKE CITY (AP) - A proposal to strengthen Utah’s hate-crimes law is clearing another hurdle as the once-stalled measure continues its forward progress.
+SALT LAKE CITY (AP) - A proposal to strengthen Utah’s hate-crimes law cleared another hurdle Friday as the once-stalled measure continued its forward progress.

-A Utah House committee voted Friday to pass the legislation that would increase sentences for people convicted of targeting someone because of their sexual orientation, race, religion or other factors.
+A Utah House committee approved the legislation that would increase sentences for people convicted of targeting someone because of their sexual orientation, race, religion or other factors.

-Supporters say it would protect civil rights and send an important message that violence targeting a particular group of people won’t be tolerated.

-Opponents, though, worry the measure goes too far in singling out certain groups for protections and stiffer penalties wouldn’t solve the problem.
+Supporters have said it would protect civil rights and send an important message that violence targeting a particular group of people won’t be tolerated, while opponents worry the measure goes too far in singling out certain groups for protections and stiffer penalties wouldn’t solve the problem.

-Utah’s current hate-crime law doesn’t protect specific groups and prosecutors have said it’s essentially unusable.
+Utah’s current hate-crime law doesn’t protect specific groups, and prosecutors have said it’s essentially unusable.

-The measure has already passed the Senate, and now goes to the House floor.
+The measure has already passed the Senate, and it now goes to the House floor.

 Copyright © 2019 The Washington Times, LLC.